Collection Development Policy

 1. Completed forms should be delivered, as appropriate, to the Bertram Woods Branch Manager, Adult Services Manager, or Youth Services Manager, with copies to the Deputy Director and the Director.

-2. Within two weeks, the Manager, in consultation with the Deputy Director and Director, will make an initial assessment of the request and contact the cardholder in writing.
+2. The Manager, in consultation with the Deputy Director and Director, will make an initial assessment of the request and contact the cardholder in writing in a timely manner.

 3. If the cardholder is not satisfied with the Manager’s decision, they may appeal in writing to the Director within two weeks.
 In such cases, the Director will convene a committee of appropriate professional librarians to review the request.